Oh My Goddess!: English release

 In North America, the series was licensed for English release by Dark Horse Comics and first published in a left-to-right format.
 The company initially published the first 112 chapters individually from August 1, 1994, to September 1, 2004.
 They also serialized individual chapters in their defunct manga anthology, Super Manga Blast!, from March 29, 2000, to April 25, 2001.

 The first three volumes were initially published in a single abridged volume, titled "1-555-GODDESS", on November 1, 1996.
 After this release, the following collected volumes contained the regular unabridged chapters (although with different amount of chapters from their respective Japanese volumes, so that each volume better followed story arcs), starting from volume 4, released on October 15, 1997; the first three volumes were later re-released as unabridged volumes between June 5 and October 7, 2002.
 The 19th and last volume of this edition, numbered "19/20", which ended on the same chapter as the Japanese volume 20 (129th chapter), was released on January 19, 2005.

 From volume 21, released on July 6, 2005, Dark Horse Comics published the volumes following the Japanese right-to-left chapter layout and using a new translation; the first twenty volumes were republished in this format from December 7, 2005, to February 22, 2012.
 The 48th and last volume was released on October 20, 2015.

 In July 2014, Dark Horse Comics announced that they would release a fifteen-volume omnibus edition.
 The first volume was released on July 29, 2015.
-As of October 11, 2017, only six volumes have been released.
+As of March 27, 2024, seven volumes have been released.